stacks-network/sbtc-bridge-web/README.md

 ## Introduction

-Sbtc-bridge supports the trustless swap of BTC to/from sBTC. sBTC is a SIP-010 fungible token on the Stacks Blockchain that can be used in defi protocols, nft marketplace, dao governance and many more applications.
+Sbtc-bridge supports a trustless two way peg between BTC and sBTC. sBTC is a SIP-010 fungible token on the Stacks Blockchain that can be used in defi protocols, nft marketplaces, governance and many more applications.

-Non-custodial swaps between Bitcoin and Stacks Blockchains are possible because Clarity Smart Contracts have direct read and write access to the Bitcoin chain - Stacks is a Bitcoin Layer 2 technology.

 ## Testnet